ksnyder2452/cast/README.md

   * Logger Service.
 This Service should always be shutdown second-to-last
   * Health Check Service.
 This Service should always be shutdown last

-# Run a .Net Test Framework Demo
+# Running the .Net Test Framework Demo
 * Setup Playwright Browsers
    * (.Net) .\bin\debug\net8.0\playwright.ps1 install
 * Launch the Test Framework